4Players/odin-unity-demo/README.md

 even without multiplayer.
 The ODIN-Sample itself is also built in a way, that allows us to easily switch out Photon.

 If you are unsure why you should use ODIN for that, learn more about our features and what makes us special in our [introduction](https://developers.4players.io/odin/introduction/).

+## Multiplayer

+### Lobby

+Photon login and join room --> load scene

+on load scene: Join ODIN Rooms (Voice and Radio)

+### ODIN

+Todo

+#### OdinHandler

+Todo
+#### Rooms, Peers and Media
+Todo

+#### PlaybackComponent

+The ODIN SDK provides the `PlaybackComponent` script to easily play back audio data received from the ODIN server.
+Each `PlaybackComponent` represents one media stream and is identified by a media id, a peer id and a room name.

+### ODIN Global Voice Chat - Radio transmissions

+In the sample project, users automatically join the ODIN room named _Radio_, in which players can communicate as if using radio transmitters - when pressing down `V`, the microphone input can be heard by all players in the room independent of their position.

+For this scenario, the sample project provides the `OdinDefaultUser`script, which uses the `OdinHandler.Instance.OnMediaAdded` Event to spawn an instance of a prefab with a `PlaybackComponent` for each media stream in a given room.
+The event provides the room name, peer id and media id required for the `PlaybackComponent` to work.

+The `OdinDefaultUser` simply
+instantiates the `PlaybackComponent` prefabs as children of a single game object, so the `OdinDefaultUser` script should only be used for ODIN rooms which do not use proximity voice chat.

+### ODIN Proximity Chat - connecting ODIN to the multiplayer framework

+In a multiplayer scenario, we encounter the issue of connecting a user's ODIN media stream to the user's avatar in the game, e.g. in our sample project we'd want a player's voice in the proximity chat to originate from the player's capsule.

+The abstract `AOdinMultiplayerAdapter` script gives access to the methods `string GetUniqueUserId()` and `bool IsLocalUser()`.
+This adapter is used to connect the player's representation in the multiplayer framework (using the framework's equivalent of an unique user id) to an ODIN peer.
+On ODIN's side we use custom user data to keep track of that id.
+When joining an ODIN room, the `AOdinMultiplayerAdapter` automatically sets the `uniqueUserId` of our custom ODIN user data for the current peer and sends an update to the other peers in the room.
+On receiving the update, those clients then use a reference to `AOdinMultiplayerAdapter` to compare the remote peer's `uniqueUserId` to the id supplied by the remote adapter's `GetUniqueUserId()`.
+If both ids are equal,we know that an ODIN peer is represented by the referenced `AOdinMultiplayerAdapter`.

+In the sample project
+we use this information to correctly play black the proximity chat audio at a player's location - specifically using the `Odin3dAudioVoiceUser`, which automatically creates a `PlaybackComponent` for each remote user.

+The sample project uses Photon as a multiplayer framework, so we add the `PhotonToOdinAdapter` to our player.
+The script uses `PhotonView.ViewID` as a unique user id and `PhotonView.IsMine` to determine whether the adapter represents a local or a remote player.
+To switch out Photon for another multiplayer framework, simply provide your own implementation of `AOdinMultiplayerAdapter`.

 ## Audio